Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: ANALYSIS OF DECISION-MAKING BEHAVIOR

-Theorem~\ref{prop:adap_env} and Proposition \ref{prop:adap_constr} imply that the decision-making threshold, which is given by the location of the saddle nodes, can be modulated by $K_x$ and $u$.
-Fig. \ref{fig:bif_diagrams_b} illustrates how changing both of these parameters have the same global effect: changing the size of the size of the bistable region which effectively changes the decision-making threshold.
-On the left, we see that increasing $u$ increases the switching threshold, while on the right we see that increasing $K_x$, decreases the switching threshold.
-We take advantage of these behaviors in the applications of this decision-making model to task allocation to allow agents to adapt to their environment by varying $u$ and to their physical constraints by varying $K_x$.
+Theorem~\ref{prop:adap_env} and Proposition \ref{prop:adap_constr} imply that the decision-making threshold, given by the location of the saddle nodes, can be modulated by $K_x$ and $u$.
+Fig. \ref{fig:bif_diagrams_b} illustrates how changing both of these parameters have the same global effect: changing the size of the bistable region effectively changes the decision-making threshold.
+On the left, we see that increasing $u$ increases the switching threshold.
+On the right we see that increasing $K_x$, decreases the switching threshold.